CMPXCHG76/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 #### Deploy resources to a different namespace

-To grant Argo CD the permissions to manage resources in multiple namespaces, we need to configure the namespace with a label **"Argo CD.argoproj.io/managed-by"** and the value being the **namespace** of the Argo CD instance meant to manage the namespace.
+To grant Argo CD the permissions to manage resources in multiple namespaces, we need to configure the namespace with a label **"Argo CD.argoproj.io/managed-by"** and the value being the **instance name of the ArgoCD instance (argocd.argoproj.io) i.e. ocp-gitops ** of the Argo CD instance meant to manage the namespace.

 **Example**: For Argo CD instance deployed in the namespace `foo` wants to manage resources in namespace `bar`.